MacPorts

 MacPorts, formerly DarwinPorts, is a package manager for macOS and Darwin.
 It is an open-source software project that aims to simplify the installation of other open source software.
 It is similar in function to Fink and the BSD ports collections.

-MacPorts allows the installation of a number of packages by entering the command sudo port install packagename in the Terminal, which will then download, compile if necessary, and install the requested software, while also installing any required dependencies automatically.
-Installed packages can be updated with the command sudo port upgrade outdated.
 MacPorts supports universal binaries for PowerPC, Intel-based, and Apple silicon versions of macOS, but migrating from a PowerPC installation of MacPorts to a version on an Intel Mac requires reinstalling all installed ports.

 Usage

 Updating software

 There are three main usage modes of port that assist in updating installed software: